theperk08/theperk08/README.md

 ### Hi 👋 my name is ~~Bond~~ Manu :smiley:

-I'm passionate about numbers and computer programming and
+I'm passionate about numbers (as a math teacher and in my daylife) and computer programming and
 I'm currently training at Wild Code School in order to become a data analyst.